 Period of infectivity: This has yet to be determined.
 There are anecdotal reports of detection of expressed virus through polymerase chain reaction (PCR) beyond symptomatic periods, but detection of virus by such sensitive tests does not necessarily imply infectiousness.
-With a mild infectious disease, decisions on exclusion periods need therefore to be undertaken with a degree of pragmatism and exercising judgment [25].
+With a mild infectious disease, decisions on exclusion periods need therefore to be taken with a degree of pragmatism and exercise of judgment [35].